Occupational Science Degree (BHS) - Pre-OT ProgramOccupational Science

 OSC 414: Research Methods I: Evidence-based Practice (3 credits)

-Review of quantitative and qualitative research methodologies, appraisal of professional literature and levels of evidence, and the influence of occupational therapy practice expertise and client values in supporting best therapeutic practices.
+Review of quantitative and qualitative research methodologies, appraisal of professional literature and levels of evidence, and the influence of clinical expertise and client values in supporting best therapeutic practices.

 OSC 416: Health Care, Policy, and Advocacy (3 credits)